prowler-cloud/prowler/docs/index.md

 ## Quick Start
 ### Installation

-Prowler is available as a project in [PyPI](https://pypi.org/project/prowler-cloud/), thus can be installed using pip:
+Prowler is available as a project in [PyPI](https://pypi.org/project/prowler-cloud/), thus can be installed using pip with Python >= 3.9:
 ```bash
 pip install prowler-cloud
 prowler -v